 The Haunted Mansion

-The Haunted Mansion is the same haunted attraction you’ll find at Playland in the summer that’s been a feature of the PNE since 2009, but with a few minor modifications plus a small team of live actors.
+The Haunted Mansion is the same haunted attraction you’ll find at Playland in the summer, but with a few modifications and a small team of live actors.

-If you’re looking for a real haunted house, this is it.
+If you’re looking for a traditional haunted house, this is it.
 Unlike the PNE’s other Halloween attractions, it’s actually a house.
-The Haunted Mansion has rooms just as you’d expect in a decrepit Victorian residence, as well as a coterie of ghosts and psychotic characters.
+The Haunted Mansion has rooms just as you’d expect in a decrepit Victorian residence.
+There’s also a cabal of ghosts and psychotic characters!

-In the home there are hallways with pictures on the walls where creatures pop out from behind, someone preparing a bloody and gruesome meal in the kitchen, hanging bodies you need to push your way through, loud bangs and blasts of air at your legs, a skeleton on a toilet in the bathroom and various other creepy scenes.
-The mansion also has a more-than-average selection of older mechanized creatures.
+Inside the home, there are hallways with pictures on the walls where creatures might pop out from behind, someone preparing a bloody and gruesome meal in the kitchen, hanging bodies you need to push your way through, loud bangs and blasts of air at your legs, a skeleton on a toilet in the bathroom and various other creepy scenes.
+The mansion also has a more-than-average-sized selection of older mechanized creatures.

-Similar to the Darkness haunted attraction, the Haunted Mansion has a Back Story that provides background context to the setting.
+Similar to the Darkness haunted attraction, the Haunted Mansion has a detailed backstory that provides context to the setting.
 The short narrative explains that the house was the home of Dr. Luther Van Horn and his wife Nora.
 The two were very much in love, but when Nora died the doctor went mad and devoted the rest of his years trying to bring her back to life, or at least communicate with her in the afterlife.

-Although arguably the least original of Playland’s Halloween “houses,” because it’s a “house,” the Haunted Mansion is definitely one of our favourites.
+Although arguably the least original of Playland’s Halloween “houses,” the Haunted Mansion is definitely one of our favourites.
+One of the reasons is because it’s an actual house!
 There aren’t so many live actors inside – usually only four or so – but they are great.
-The attraction is good in the summer, but even better at Halloween!
-The lineups can be long though, but, in our opinion, it’s well worth at least a half-hour wait.
+The attraction is good in the summer.
+At Halloween it’s a hit!
+The lineups can be long, but, in our opinion, it’s well worth at least a 30-minute wait.

 TIP #1: Similar to a couple of the other houses, the lineup for this attraction gets especially long as the evening progresses.
 It can be a good one to visit earlier in the evening.

-TIP #2: While waiting in line, read the Back Story.
-It’ll help kill time (yes, pun intended) and add context to the attraction and its theme.
+TIP #2: While waiting in line, read the backstory.
+It’ll help kill time (yes, pun intended) and also add some context to the attraction and its theme.

 PNE Fright Nights Monster Actress